 Half Moon Bay shooting eyewitness: Alleged gunman Chunli Zhao 'was laughing, he was smiling'

-HALF MOON BAY -- It was hard for Erlin Ortiz and her sister, Miriam Ortiz, is believe the horror that was unfolding in front of their eyes.
+HALF MOON BAY -- It was hard for Erlin Ortiz and her sister, Miriam Ortiz, to believe the horror that was unfolding in front of their eyes.

-The sisters pack mushrooms at the California Terra Gardens farm where Zhao is accused of killing four people.
+The sisters pack mushrooms at the California Terra Gardens farm where alleged mass shooter Chunli Zhao is accused of killing four people.

 They were sitting in their car after their shift when they saw Zhao, who was about 40 feet away, pull a gun from a backpack, shout something in Mandarin to a fellow Chinese farmworker and then shoot the man, they told the Bay Area News Group.